 German Chancellor Scholz said on Thursday (August 11) that China is one of Russia’s last allies and reducing its reliance on imports is part of a national security strategy, reminding German companies to focus on diversifying their supply chains and avoid relying too much on China.

 Scholz mentioned at the press conference that Germany firmly supports Ukraine, and the government is providing a lot of weapons to break past practices, emphasizing that the war can only be ended with Ukraine’s consent.
-A reporter asked that, although Germany uses energy transformation to reduce its dependence on Russian energy, it also has new dependence on China, such as important components of solar and wind power generation, and is worried about the escalation of the situation in the Taiwan Strait and whether Germany can withstand China’s sanctions.
+A reporter asked that, although Germany uses energy transformation to reduce its dependence on Russian energy, it also has new dependence on China, such as important components of solar and wind power generation, and is worried regarding the escalation of the situation in the Taiwan Strait and whether Germany can withstand China’s sanctions.
 According to reports, Scholz did not respond positively, but reiterated that the German economic community has made the right decision, whether it is supply chain or export issues, all eggs cannot be put in the same basket.

 Scholz continued that the pursuit of independence applies to all sectors.
 For example, the German government is trying to find lithium, a raw material that can provide high-tech products.
 Even if a supplier offers a particularly cheap price, companies should find multiple partners.
 He also mentioned that the government is preparing to invest billions of dollars to support Intel’s construction of a factory in Magdeburg, in order to seek independence in the production of semiconductors.